This app tells you what human foods canines can and can't eat.

 Please note, in most cases, it all comes down to quantity.
 Even if your dog eats a bit of chocolate (which is not healthy for dogs), he will probably be alright, but you need to avoid giving your dog these kinds of foods.

-In the following part below, we will answer in more detail the most frequently asked questions about what foods your dog can and can’t eat.
+In the following, we answer in more detail the most frequently asked questions about what foods your dog can and can’t eat.

 Fruits contain more sugar than vegetables, so even the allowed fruits should be consumed in limited amounts, especially for overweight and diabetic dogs.